top of page

 • Organizing and producing Spirit of the Wind's first event, entirely dedicated to kids, which was a Native American drum-making workshop, completely free of cost for the participants;

-• Having a Marketing and Communications Director to maintain our online platforms, respond to messages and emails, book the Sweat Lodge Ceremonies (Temazcales), and keep our organization's image to high standards;
+• Having a Marketing and Communications Director to maintain our online platforms, and keep our organization's image to high standards;

-• Increasing our online presence on social media through our brand new official Facebook and Instagram pages;
+• Increasing our online presence on social media through our official Facebook and Instagram pages;

 • Having our website translated into multiple languages, increasing the number of people who reach out to us from all over the world;